hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 As the `admin` user is submitting the transactions, we have set the `UserConfig` to hold the userID of `admin`, certificate, and private key  of the `admin` user.
 The transaction timeout is set to 20 seconds.
 This means that the SDK would wait for 20 seconds to receive the transaction's status and receipt synchronously.
-Once timeout happens, the SDK needs to pool for the transaction status asychronously.
+Once timeout happens, the SDK needs to pool for the transaction status asynchronously.

 The `Session()` would return the `DBSession` implementation that allows the user to execute various database transactions and queries.
 The `DBSession` implementation supports the following methods: